Dr Ahsan Adeel

 Director, Conscious Multisensory Integration (CMI) Lab | Fellow, Howard Brain Sciences Foundation | Former Fellow, MIT Synthetic Intelligence & Oxford Computational Neuroscience Lab | Associate Professor of Cellular AI, University of Stirling.

-I am part of the UK's $1 billion initiative to create world-changing technologies, serving as the principal investigator for a project called TREND, which aims to develop economical AI chips with intrinsic common sense and morality.
+I am part of the UK's $1 billion ARIA initiative to create world-changing technologies, serving as the principal investigator for TREND, a project focused on developing economical AI chips with intrinsic common sense and morality.
+See Nature's Article on ARIA: https://www.nature.com/articles/d41586-024-02995-1

 My research focuses on understanding the cellular foundations of human thought, specifically common sense, rationality, and imaginative thinking—key attributes that have made humans one of the most complex and adaptable species.